Traffic Calming to provide low-stress alternative to Penn Ave, reduce cut-thru traffic

-- Presented to Friendship Community Group on May 5, 2020
+- May 5, 2020: Presented to Friendship Community Group

-- On June 25, 2020, DOMI held an online public meeting (recording here) to go over the specifics of the project, answer questions, and provide feedback.
+- June 25, 2020: DOMI held an online public meeting (recording here) to go over the specifics of the project, answer questions, and provide feedback.
 You can view the presentation slides here.

-- On July 29, 2020, DOMI held an online public meeting (recording here) to go over updates, specifics of the project, answer questions and provide further feedback.
+- July 29, 2020: DOMI held an online public meeting (recording here) to go over updates, specifics of the project, answer questions and provide further feedback.
 You can view the presentation slides here.

 - See the Project Fact Sheet here (search: Bloomfield).

-- We encourage you to submit feedback about this project by submitting to our webform.
+- We encourage you to submit feedback about this project on the City’s Engage Page.

 - You can find more information on all of DOMI’s upcoming projects here: pittsburghpa.gov/domi/current-projects